 Six Flags New Orleans: The Jester Roller Coaster

-The Jester roller coaster at the abandoned Six Flags New Orleans theme park, closed since Hurricane Katrina in 2005.
+The Jester roller coaster at abandoned Six Flags New Orleans, with overgrown paths and closed gates.

 The Jester roller coaster stands idle at Six Flags New Orleans, a theme park that has been closed since Hurricane Katrina made landfall in 2005.
 The park, located in eastern New Orleans, suffered extensive damage from the storm and subsequent flooding, leading to its permanent closure.
 The Jester was one of the park's signature attractions, designed to provide thrills for visitors.
 Its abandonment is a stark reminder of the devastation wrought by Hurricane Katrina and the long-term impact on the city's infrastructure and public spaces.
 The overgrown vegetation and decaying structures surrounding the coaster highlight the park's post-disaster state and its status as a symbol of lost recreation and economic activity in New Orleans.